aperturerobotics/bifrost/README.md

 Bifrost is designed around the following core concepts:

  - **Peer**: a routable process or device with a keypair.
- - **Transport**: protocol or hardware for communication Link between two Peer.
+ - **Transport**: a protocol which can create Links with other peers.
  - **Link**: a connection between two peers over a Transport.
  - **Stream**: channel of data between two Peer with a protocol type.
+ - **RPC**: request/reply and bidirectional streaming remote calls.
  - **PubSub**: at-least-once delivery of messages to named topics.
- - **Route**: a multi-hop path through the network between two Peer.
- - **Circuit**: a type of Link which implements a multi-hop connection.

 Integrates with networking, pubsub, and RPC libraries like [libp2p], [noise], [drpc], and [nats].